 The symptoms are consistent with haloperidol-induced akathisia and tardive dyskinesia and are due to supersensitive dopamine receptors.

-These are haloperidol-induced exptrapyramidal symptoms and are due to dual antagonism of D2 and- 5-HT2C receptors.
+These are haloperidol-induced extrapyramidal symptoms and are due to dual antagonism of D2 and- 5-HT2C receptors.

-These are haloperidol-induced exptrapyramidal symptoms and are due to supersensitive D2 and 5-HT2C receptors.
+These are haloperidol-induced extrapyramidal symptoms and are due to supersensitive D2 and 5-HT2C receptors.

 Discontinue Fluphenazine and administer haloperidol